Karunamon/tkwaremmb/content/post/the-certificate-authority-racket.md

 and once the health insp- sorry, auditors have left, the CA has no reason to continue abiding by those standards.

-Now, in theory, a CA that's been hacked badly enough will be untrusted by the browsers and the operating systems, by way of removing their certificate from the trusted list, but in practice, this is never done.
-To my knowlegde, a CA has never been decertified for mere incompetence.
+Now, in theory, a CA that's been hacked badly enough will be de-trusted by the browsers and the operating systems, by way of removing their certificate from the trusted list, but in practice, this is never done.
+To my knowledge, a CA has never been decertified for mere incompetence.

 Also, an audit only superficially covers negligence, but not coercion at all.